 Hopefully you’ll have room for an amazing dinner.
 There’s a huge range of options—get fresh seafood and sunset views at Johnny’s Harborside and Crow’s Nest; or for Italian cuisine settle in at homey and charming Lillian’s (black truffle-stuffed gnocchi for grown-ups, classic meatballs for kids).
 La Posta, in the Seabright neighbourhood, features a fresh, market-driven menu.

-The Santa Cruz Mountains were once a vibrant logging area, and with logging came railways.
-Today, logging is largely gone, but one remnant of that bygone era is this charming scenic railway.
+The Santa Cruz Mountains were once a vibrant logging area and with logging came railways.
+Today, the logging has largely gone but one remnant from that bygone time is the charming scenic railway at the Santa Cruz Roaring Camp Railroads.
 Century-old steam engines take passengers on entertaining rides into redwood country, offering intimate views and big views of towering redwoods.
 All year round, trains depart from tiny Felton to make an hour-long loop through forests to the summit of Bear Mountain.
 Along the way, conductors share interesting stories and information about the region and its railway history.

 For an entertaining treat, join a themed train ride, offered throughout the year.
 Consider a ride on the Starlight Evening Train, ride to a campfire supper and sing-along on the Western Moonlight Dinner Train, or root for the hero during a Great Train Robbery.
 Roaring Camp itself is a recreated 1880s logging camp, with sites including a covered bridge, a period opera house and a classic general store.
 Kids enjoy watching demonstrations in blacksmithing and making candles by hand.